Context

 Items Serialization

 The items folder contains serialized versions of the items coming from XM Cloud.
-Those items are stored in yml
+Those items are stored in yml format and organized based on the item hierarchy and the configuration in the module.json files.

 Check out the Setup Sitecore Content Serialization recipe for more details.